-Traditional HPC User: Mid-range Computing
+Mid-range Computing

 Summary

 Mid-range HPC computation is that which utilizes parallelism to solve larger problems than those which can be handled with desktop systems or campus-level clusters, but which do not utilize the large proportion (>25%) of capability HPC systems as described in the capability use case.
 This class of user is often in the early stages of scaling up their code from campus-level systems, or may be performing a data analysis task for which a large memory space and high-performance storage system is more important than an enormous number of processes.
 In addition, these jobs are often components of larger workflows, where the input to the job is the output of another task, or vice versa – this leads to an increased importance for data locality.
 The recent improvements in parallel and remote visualization techniques have led to the introduction of visualization users to this category as well.